naveedgeh/naveedgeh/README.md

 - **SaaS Salon Booking Platform**: Built a scalable platform where users can book and rate salons and spas, with real-time updates and user feedback.
 - **Mobile Research Tracking App**: Developed an app that helps users track real-time data on stocks and internet trends.
 - **Staff Activity Monitor**: Created a mobile application capable of managing and analyzing large databases for staff activity and reporting.
+- **NFT Marketplace**: Developed a marketplace for trading NFTs, integrating with blockchain technology for secure transactions.
+- **Freelancer App**: Built a mobile application similar to Freelancer, connecting freelancers with clients and managing project workflows.

 ## Language Status
+- **JavaScript**: 60% use
+- **TypeScript**: 80% use
+- **PHP Laravel**: 40% use

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=yourusername&layout=compact&theme=radical)](https://github.com/yourusername/github-readme-stats)

 ---